barihari/design-portfolio/content/portfolio/project-4.md

       So there it hit me.
 Is there a way to dynamically measure content experiences based on users' behaviors?
-  - image_alt: 'Screenshot of a slack message '
+  - image_alt: Screenshot of a slack message o
     caption: "My Eureka! moment \U0001F4A1"
     width: regular
     type: image_section